This post may contain affiliate links. Please read our disclosure policy.

 Hawaiian Haystacks are the ultimate weeknight dinner go-to.
 It’s quick, it’s easy, and it’s customizable!
 Plus, you can’t go wrong with chicken and rice meals.
 We also love Cheesy Chicken and Rice, or Chicken and Rice Soup for a satisfying weeknight meal.

 Not actually Hawaiian…

 Funny enough, this dish didn’t actually originate from Hawaii.
 But it adopted the name since it has a few “Hawaiian” inspired ingredients like coconut and pineapple, people decided to use the state in the name.

 This dinner recipe has come in handy, especially when I’m in a weeknight pinch and need something quick and easy that will satisfy even my picky eaters!
 I’m sure we could all use another easy dinner recipe to add to the meal rotation, and this recipe for Hawaiian haystacks is perfect.

 I love that Hawaiian Haystacks can be made to serve mass quantities for parties or church functions!
 Rice isn’t hard to make a lot of, the chicken and gravy is simple, and the toppings are easy as well!

 How to Make Hawaiian Haystacks

 The part of this recipe that takes the most effort is making the gravy, and let me tell you now… It’s not even hard.
 You can easily make it in the crockpot, or a saucepan.
 Even in the crockpot, it doesn’t take long.

 Crock Pot.
-Pour soup and chicken broth into your crock pot and stir to combine.
-Add sour cream, chicken chunks (I use this baked chicken or leftover rotisserie), salt and pepper, and stir.
+Combine broth, soup and sour cream into your crock pot and stir to combine.
+Add chicken chunks (I use this baked chicken or leftover rotisserie), salt and pepper, and stir.
 Cover and cook on high for 1-2 hours or on low for 3-4 hours.